Research Experience for High School Teachers in Design and Manufacturing

 What’s New (Please download the brochure.)

-2. Mr. Apolinar Guevarra has presented his work as one of the 8 teachers to attend the NSF EEC Grantees Conference in September 2022.
-The cost of his attendance will be covered by the conference.
+- Mr. Apolinar Guevarra has presented his work as one of the 8 teachers to attend the NSF EEC Grantees Conference in September 2022.
+The cost of his attendance was covered by the conference.
 Congratulations!

 Please visit our Facebook and LinkedIn pages to learn the most recent photos.